hydrastro/do_whatever/README.md

   0. Do whatever.

-                             LIABILITY AND WARRANTY
+                             WARRANTY AND LIABILITY

- There is no warranty.
+ No warranty of any kind is provided.
- The authors assume no liability for anything related to this software.
+ In no event shall the authors be liable for anything related to this software.
 ```
 ## Code of Conduct
 ```